vivekpandian08/Fault-Detection-in-Machines---Time-Series-/README.md

 # FailureFaultDetection
-Failure and fault point detection for machines using time series
+Failure and fault point detection for machines using time series.

 ## Problem Statement:
-To develop an automated method to pinpoint the times of fault and failure in machines whose signal data is known
+To develop an automated method to pinpoint the times of fault and failure in machines whose signal data is known.

 ## Exploratory Data Analysis:
 The graph depicting all the signals of a machine for 3000 observations can not provide much information.
 So, I plotted 300 observations in one graph to analyze it better.
 All graphs can be seen in the jupyter notebook.